Online Proposal Submission Outline

 As you prepare to submit a proposal, use these guidelines to ensure you have gathered all the necessary information to submit.

 Authors may stop and start editing proposals or save and return later at any time prior to the submission deadline.
-Consider developing your proposal in collaboration with your organization's QI team.
-Also consider seeking input from your organization's communications team for editing before submitting.
+Submissions must be completely blinded.
+Consider seeking input from your organization's communications team for editing before submitting.

 The Conference Steering Committee reviews all submissions and quickly filters out poorly written and vague submissions.